JoonJR/SUS-PLANE-ABILITY/README.md

 Fly around to all the countries and purify Earth as you go.
 The fate of Earth is in your hands; however, your fate is in hands of bored higher beings that like to throw dice, with enough luck you may be able to succeed.
 ## Game Objective
 Player has to fly to all the EU countries and purify them.
-For every 10 collected countries the corruption will be decreased by 20 percent.
+For every 10 collected countries the pollution will be decreased by 20 percent.
 ## Game Rules
 - Player has 3 minutes to fly to all the countries in the game.
 If the time runs out the world will be destroyed and game is over.
 - If player exceed the CO2 budget player will pollute the world even more and game is over.